officiallysingh/spring-boot-spark-kubernetes/README.md

 ## Components
 The framework consists of following components.
 Refer to respective project's README for details.
 - [**spark-job-service**](spark-job-service/README.md): A Spring Boot application to launch Spark jobs and monitor their status.
-- [**spring-boot-starter-spark**](https://github.com/officiallysingh/spring-boot-starter-spark): Spring boot starter for Spark for Csutomizable `SparkSession` auto-configurations.
+- [**spring-boot-starter-spark**](https://github.com/officiallysingh/spring-boot-starter-spark): Spring boot starter for Spark.
 - [**spark-job-commons**](spark-job-commons/README.md): A library to provide common Job components and utilities for Spark jobs.
-- [**spark-batch-daily-sales-report-job**](spark-batch-daily-sales-report-job/README.md): A demo Spark Batch Job to generate daily sales report.
+- [**spark-batch-daily-sales-report-job**](spark-batch-daily-sales-report-job/README.md): A demo Spark Batch Job to generate daily sales reports.
 - [**spark-stream-logs-analysis-job**](spark-stream-logs-analysis-job/README.md): A demo Spark Streaming Job to analyze logs in real-time.

 ## Running Jobs Locally
-- Spark Jobs can be run as Spring boot application locally in your favorite IDE.
+- Individual Spark Jobs can be run as Spring boot application locally in your favorite IDE.
 Refer to [daily-sales-job README](spark-batch-daily-sales-report-job/README.md#intellij-run-configurations) and [log-analysis-job README](spark-stream-logs-analysis-job/README.md#intellij-run-configurations).
-- Spark Job can be Launched via REST API provided by `spark-job-service` locally.
+- Spark Job can be Launched locally via REST API provided by `spark-job-service`.
 Refer to [spark-job-service README](spark-job-service/README.md#running-locally) for details.

 ## Running Jobs on Minikube
 ### Deployment Process
 #### Preparing for Minikube
 * Make sure minikube infra is ready as mentioned in [Minikube Environment setup section](#minikube).